 I maintain high expectations for my students and present them with challenging assignments and exams.
 On an exam, I expect students to solve problems, not simply regurgitate information.
 Likewise, on an assignment, I expect students to apply what they learn to solve the given problem, not simply mimic examples that they see in class or the textbook.

 In fairness, I believe that students should be judged on effort as well as results.
 I do not want students to give up on a project or panic during an exam because they feel that the problem they are asked to solve is too difficult.
 Students are more willing to embrace challenging tasks if they know that they will be graded fairly and that their effort will be rewarded even if their solution is not perfectly correct.
 This is not to say that students who try hard but fail to grasp the necessary material should receive high grades.

 No student should pass a course if they do not attain and demonstrate at least a minimal competency in the material.
 However, students should not be penalized for making mistakes along the way as long as they are where they need to be by the end of the semester.

-My research background is in the area of programming language theory.
-It involves crafting formal specifications of program transformations and optimizations as well as the mathematical proofs verifying the safety and correctness of those specifications.
+My earlier research was in the area of programming language theory.
+It involved crafting formal specifications of program transformations and optimizations as well as the mathematical proofs verifying the safety and correctness of those specifications.